Updated on October 30th, 2023

 If you only have a few days to start falling in love with Patagonia – these activities will give you an appetite to come back (I certainly feel that I have not even scratched the surface).

 Mini Trek on Glacier Perito Moreno with Hielo Y Aventura

-An absolutely awesome experience & we were lucky enough in early April to have spectacular weather too.
-This is an opportunity to not just walk on a glacier, but also see & hear the power from close quarters.
+This was an absolutely awesome experience & we were lucky enough in early April to have spectacular weather too.
+It is an opportunity to not just walk on a glacier, but also see & hear the power from close quarters.
 On the beach, the dock & the viewing platform you can see the glacial structure from around 500 meters away.
 It is spectacular!
-In addition, being so close you can hear the sounds the glacier makes, which are thunderous, & occasionally we were lucky to see chunks breaking off, or at least the waves created by them.
+In addition, being so close you can hear the sounds the glacier makes.
+They are thunderous, & occasionally we were lucky to see chunks breaking off, or at least the waves created by them.

 The transfer from El Calafate by bus takes around 1 ½ hours & then there is a short boat ride of 20 minutes to get to the glacier itself.

-Once at the glacier we met our guide – Walter who was fantastic in terms of knowledge & instruction, all given with a large dose of humour.
+Once at the glacier we met our guide.
+Walter was fantastic in terms of knowledge & instruction, all given with a large dose of humour.
 Once off the boat, they split you straight into Spanish & English speaking groups which makes life a lot easier.

 We were given a short briefing on what to take onto the glacier (however we were a little distracted by a young red fox on the walkway who seemed to be as fascinated by us as we were of him).
 Then we headed along the walkway to the beach, for a lecture on the glacier before we were split into groups of around 18 to get kitted out with our crampons & head onto the ice.
 All this time you will constantly want to take photos, but don’t panic you will have plenty of opportunities!